agrawalsamarth/critical_bonds/README.md

          perl ./install.pl

 This will create the executable *critical_bonds" in the bin subdirectory.
-The *install.pl* command install the eigen library and adds absolute paths to all scripts and tests the installation by applying critical_bonds to a test configuration.
+The *install.pl* command installs the eigen library and adds absolute paths to all scripts and tests the installation by applying critical_bonds to a test configuration.

 Copy *critical_bonds" or alternatively the "run-critical-bonds" script to a place where it can be found or where you'll use it.